 Did you know that scissors skills are an important milestone in childhood development?
 Cutting with scissors helps to build hand strength, develop hand-eye coordination, improve bilateral coordination, and improve attention to tasks.
 Additionally, while using scissors the child is improving visual motor and visual perceptual skills.

 Scissor skills development is an important fine motor task that may be incorporated into occupational therapy sessions.

 Scissor Skills Development by Age

 At what age does a child learn to use scissors?
 Below, we list cutting skills by age.
-Generally, development of scissor skills for toddlers and young children are as follows:
+Generally, the development of scissor skills for toddlers and young children is as follows:

 2 – 2.5 years old